+'''

-/ In this actor, inputs are read from the input port ... /
+/ Read inputs from the input port ... /

+'''

 The Javadoc program gives extensive diagnostics when run on a source file.
 Our policy is to format the comments until there are no Javadoc warnings.
 Private members and methods need not be documented by Javadoc comments.
+The Java 1.8 javadoc command will produce extensive warnings about html style in comments, as of September, 2014, we are in the process of addressing those warnings.

-The doccheck tool from http://java.sun.com/j2se/javadoc/doccheck/index.html gives even more extensive diagnostics in HTML format.
-We encourage developers to run doccheck and fix all warnings.
-The nightly build at http://chess.eecs.berkeley.edu/ptexternal/nightly/ includes a run of doccheck.
+The Doccheck doclet gives even more extensive diagnostics in HTML format.7 We encourage developers to find a copy of doccheck, run it and fix all warnings.
+The nightly build includes a run of doccheck.8